Jipok/Nim-SDL2-and-Emscripten/readme.md

 ## Any live demo?
-I took examples from Vladar 4/sdl2_net.
+I took examples from Vladar4/sdl2_nim.
 Not everything was made working.
 - [x] ex101_init - everything is working.
 Nothing interesting to see there
 - [x] ex102_logs - same as the previous one
 - [ ] ex104_timers - it seems the timer is triggered once.
 Perhaps this is because of the single-threadedness of js